 Becoming a Medium

 Article about becoming a medium by Craig Hamilton-Parker.
 This is part of a whole series of articles about How to Become a Psychic Medium from my book Psychic School.
 We start off here by questioning motives and whether you are called to this work.
-Follow the ‘next button at the bottom of the page to access step by step teachings.
+Follow the ‘next button at the bottom of the page to use step by step teachings.

 Becoming a medium requires qualities of integrity, perseverance, morality and above all compassion.
 However, not all mediums are spiritual.
 I have met mediums with low morals and high egos.
 I have even seen known fraudulent mediums who have in the past been exposed by Spiritualists working on the television.
 Sometimes the flower of mediumship blooms on strange soils but the human values and qualities of character I have spoken about are present in the majority of mediums.

 Before we progress it is important to clarify exactly what I mean by a medium.
 Mediums are people who have a special gift that allows the spirit people to give messages from the afterlife.
 S/he is the link between the two worlds communicating with people who have died through mind-to-mind contact (telepathy).
 The aim of a medium’s work is to prove survival of the human personality after death and to help the bereaved come to terms with their loss.

-The medium may produce enough information to satisfy the enquirer that their family member, friend or loved one still survives death.
+The medium may produce enough information to satisfy the inquirer that their family member, friend or loved one still survives death.
 The medium may give an accurate physical description of the deceased, their work, anecdotes from their earthly life and what illness they died of and so on.
 Only once the identity of the spirit person is clearly established, will the medium give further evidence about shared and past memories to current events in the sitter’s life.
 In addition, the medium may give extra details such as information about hobbies and idiosyncrasies that can help to prove the personality of the communicator.

 Becoming a Medium or Becoming a Psychic?